 Lost Sierra Food Project is a proud Farm to School partner.

 Since April 2023, the Lost Sierra Food Project has been working in partnership with Plumas Unified School District, Plumas Charter School, and the Feather River Food System Collaborative to bring farm to school activities to Plumas County.
 LSFP is a recipient of two Farm to School Incubator Grants for food producers from the California Department of Food and Agriculture.
-In 2025, LSFP plans to upgrade infrastructure with the goal of increasing key crop production for PUSD while continuing to support cafeteria managers in incorporating that produce into their meals.

 -